Which city is cheaper, Amsterdam or Vilnius?

 You'll find shopping and museums around the city of Vilnius.
 Visiting the old town is also a must.
 One day is a great amount of time to relax and see the many things that Vilnius has to offer.
 It has many unique tourist attractions and fascinating things to do.

-You'll find museums and nightlife around the authentic destination of Vilnius.
+You'll find museums and nightlife around the historic destination of Vilnius.
 The old town is one of the main draws for visitors.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this city has to offer.
 This city offers a variety of activities to choose from.

 Travelers enjoy the nightlife and food when visiting the surprising city of Vilnius.
 The length of your ideal trip is an individual decision.
 Exploring the old town is a popular activity.
 Five days is plenty of time to see everything, even with extra days to spare.